John Ash House (Savannah, Georgia)

 The John Ash House is a building in Savannah, Georgia, United States.
 Standing at 114–116 West Hull Street, it is located in the northeastern residential block of Orleans Square and was built in 1817.
-Built as a home for John Ash, a farmer who became a judge and member of the first Alabama Senate, it is now part of the Savannah Historic District and is the oldest building in Orleans Square.
+Built as a home for John Ash, it is now part of the Savannah Historic District and is the oldest building in Orleans Square.

 In a survey for Historic Savannah Foundation, Mary Lane Morrison found the building to be of significant status and rated as "exceptional."
 It was documented by the Historical American Building Survey in the mid-20th century, when its significance was noted due to being a "good example of Federal, Adamesque style."

 Walter Charlton Hartridge lived here in the 19th century.